Strategies

 The tool factors in the placement modifier and provides precise bid calculations that help you set competitive bids without overspending.
 It enables data-driven decisions that enhance ad placement for maximum visibility and profitability.

 Top of search are sponsored product placements on page 1, right on top of the search results.
-These are typically high CTR (click-through rate) placements, but conversions depend on how relevant your product is to the search term.
+These are typically high CTR (click-through rate) placements, but conversions depend on your product’s relevance to the search term.

 When should you use a Top of Search strategy?